AvalonBay Communities (NYSE:AVB) Releases Q2 Earnings Guidance

 AvalonBay Communities Increases Dividend

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-SVB Wealth LLC lifted its stake in AvalonBay Communities by 1.1% during the first quarter.
-SVB Wealth LLC now owns 6,968 shares of the real estate investment trust’s stock worth $1,731,000 after purchasing an additional 79 shares during the last quarter.
-Kinneret Advisory LLC lifted its stake in AvalonBay Communities by 2.3% during the first quarter.
-Kinneret Advisory LLC now owns 3,780 shares of the real estate investment trust’s stock worth $945,000 after purchasing an additional 84 shares during the last quarter.
-Cetera Advisor Networks LLC lifted its stake in AvalonBay Communities by 8.2% during the first quarter.
-Cetera Advisor Networks LLC now owns 1,485 shares of the real estate investment trust’s stock worth $369,000 after purchasing an additional 113 shares during the last quarter.
-Advisor Partners II LLC lifted its stake in AvalonBay Communities by 8.3% during the fourth quarter.
-Advisor Partners II LLC now owns 2,374 shares of the real estate investment trust’s stock worth $383,000 after purchasing an additional 182 shares during the last quarter.
-Finally, Kentucky Retirement Systems Insurance Trust Fund lifted its stake in AvalonBay Communities by 4.9% during the third quarter.
-Kentucky Retirement Systems Insurance Trust Fund now owns 5,011 shares of the real estate investment trust’s stock worth $923,000 after purchasing an additional 234 shares during the last quarter.
-87.30% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of the company.
+Norges Bank purchased a new stake in AvalonBay Communities in the fourth quarter worth $1,001,550,000.
+Wellington Management Group LLP increased its position in AvalonBay Communities by 57.1% in the first quarter.
+Wellington Management Group LLP now owns 2,140,014 shares of the real estate investment trust’s stock worth $531,516,000 after buying an additional 777,631 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in AvalonBay Communities by 3.1% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,330,539 shares of the real estate investment trust’s stock worth $330,467,000 after buying an additional 39,399 shares during the last quarter.
+Long Pond Capital LP increased its position in AvalonBay Communities by 255.8% in the fourth quarter.
+Long Pond Capital LP now owns 767,824 shares of the real estate investment trust’s stock worth $124,019,000 after buying an additional 552,042 shares during the last quarter.
+Finally, Man Group plc increased its position in AvalonBay Communities by 505.6% in the fourth quarter.
+Man Group plc now owns 233,633 shares of the real estate investment trust’s stock worth $37,736,000 after buying an additional 195,056 shares during the last quarter.
+87.30% of the stock is owned by hedge funds and other institutional investors.

 AvalonBay Communities, Inc is a real estate investment trust, which engages in the development, acquisition, ownership, and operation of multifamily communities.
 It operates through the following segments: Established Communities, Other Stabilized Communities, and Development or Redevelopment Communities.